 In this article, we explore the essentials of vehicle lease management: streamlining your operations for maximum efficiency and navigating the complex terrain of IFRS 16 lease accounting.
 Whether you're a seasoned fleet manager or just diving into this crucial aspect of your business, read on to unlock the insights and strategies that will help you make the most out of your fleet.

-Vehicle fleet management involves the oversight of all aspects related to your leased vehicles, from procurement to maintenance and eventual disposition.
+Vehicle lease management involves the oversight of all aspects related to your leased vehicles, from procurement to maintenance and eventual disposition.
 For businesses that rely on a fleet of vehicles, it's a critical function that can impact the bottom line.
 Before we discuss this in detail, it is important to mention the following aspects included in effective lease management:

-Lease portfolio assessment: Know your fleet inside out
+Know your fleet inside out

 Your fleet isn't just a collection of vehicles; it's a vital part of your business operations.
 Start by conducting a comprehensive assessment of your lease portfolio.
 Understand the terms, conditions, and costs associated with each vehicle lease.
 This information forms the foundation of effective lease management.